Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing

-So the technical burden of our main result turns out to be to show Gaussian matrices do satisfy the invertibility condition (Definition~\ref{def:raic:modified} below).
-We need to show that for every pair of sparse unit vectors the condition holds.
-We resort to constructing a cover, an ``epsilon-net,'' of the unit sphere, and then decompose the invertibility conditions for any two vectors in the sphere into two components.
-First, we show that it is satisfied for two vectors in the epsilon-net whose distance is sufficiently large, then we show that only small error is added when instead of the net points, vectors close to them is considered.
-This leads to a ``large-distance'' and ``small-distance'' analysis.
-For these two parts, we require differently curated concentration inequalities, which form the bulk of the techniques used in this paper.
-Notably, we cannot just extend the invertibility condition to points outside the net by simply using, e.g., the triangle inequality, due to the sign operation.
-But at the same time, the sign operation significantly reduces the number of matrix-vector products we need to union bound over.
-It turns out that, because we condition on the rotational uniformity of the measurements, this number is not ``too large,'' and will not increase the sample complexity beyond the optimal.
+\BEGINEDIT With this all said, \ORIG{the technical burden of our main result}the crucial technical work for our main result turns out to be showing that \standardnormal matrices satisfy the invertibility condition (see, Definition~\ref{def:raic:modified} in Section~\ref{outline:intro:overview-techniques|>raic-def-thm}).
+We need to show that the condition holds for every pair of sparse unit vectors with bounded probability.
+We resort to constructing a cover, an ``epsilon-net,'' of the unit sphere, and then separating the analysis for the invertibility condition into two regimes.
+First, in the so-called ``large-distance'' regime, we show that the condition is satisfied for two vectors in the epsilon-net whose distance is above a particular threshold \( \tau > 0 \).
+Second, in the ``small-distance'' regime, we show that a similar, though actually stronger, condition holds for every \( k \)-sparse unit vector paired with each of its close by ``neighbors,'' or more precisely, each point in the \( \tau \)-ball around it.
+This second condition further implies that only a small error is added to the first condition when instead of the net points, vectors close to one or both of them are considered.
+Together, the above can be combined to handle all possible cases such that the desired invertibility condition holds for every pair of sparse unit vectors.